Vaggeryd Municipality

-The present municipality was created in 1971, when the two market towns Skillingaryd and Vaggeryd vere amalgamated with parts of the rural municipalities of Klevshult and Vrigstad.
+The present municipality was created in 1971, when the two market towns Skillingaryd and Vaggeryd were amalgamated with parts of the rural municipalities of Klevshult and Vrigstad.

 The large nature reserve Stora Mosse stretches in this municipality and the adjacent Gnosjö Municipality; in total it covers some 100 km2, whereof 77 km2 has been marked as nature reserve.
 A lot of the ground is boggy grounds and swamps which makes it important for different kinds of birds and other animals.
 It is easily accessible by car, guided tours are regularly conducted, and the total walking road adds up to 50 km.

 In the area, iron has been processed since the Iron Age.
 It continued into the Middle Ages, and was very important for the inhabitants well into the 19th century.

 In the municipality is also the horse track Vaggerydstravet located, with full rights for betting.
 A good supply of the natural resources: iron, wood and water, and good communications with larger cities around the province made Vaggeryd a centre for many industries of various kind.
 A chair manufacturer established itself in the small town of Hagsfors in the 1863, producing the Windsor chair that since has become a standard furniture in Sweden and soon found a market in England.

 More wood and carpentry industry sprung out during the 19th century.
 Manufacturing of different travelling equipages was important, and transportations and communication with other parts of the province were important, and so the wheel came to symbolize the thinking of the municipality.
 It is manifested in the coat of arms.

 Other industries related to the resources are paper manufacturing and pulp mills.
 While nowadays, tourism makes up an important part of its industry.

 Recently, the "Vaggeryd model" has been thought up by some locals and has since been adapted by some 30 other municipalities of Sweden.
 Its purpose is to create bridges between industries.